Parent Resources

 What is continuous fluid motion?

 Continuous fluid motion involves moving the body in a smooth, uninterrupted way.
 The concept is rooted in dance and movement education, and music educator and researcher Edwin Gordon coined the phrase “continuous fluid motion” to help introduce the activity to the music-teaching realm.
 Continuous fluid motion (CFM) is an important activity for young musicians because it prepares them to move rhythmically (i.e. to a beat).
-It precedes formal rhythmic training, which is why my youngest beginners often go home with unconventional piano lesson assignments like “pretend to stir soup!” or “pretend to push something heavy across the room!”
+It precedes formal rhythmic training, which is why my youngest beginners often go home with unconventional piano lesson assignments like “pretend to stir soup” or “pretend to push something heavy across the room” These playful movements are doing important work!

 Why incorporate continuous fluid motion?